-The MPols is an academically rigorous and intensive twelve-month programme that provides an exciting opportunity for students of politics to develop valuable research and communication skills, and to obtain a highly sought-after postgraduate qualification.
+The Master of Politics (MPols) is an academically rigorous and intensive twelve-month programme that provides an exciting opportunity for students of Politics to develop valuable research and communication skills, and to obtain a highly sought-after postgraduate qualification.

 The programme provides preparation for graduates seeking careers in professions such as diplomacy, teaching, journalism, politics, business, or in policy development, analysis and research for politicians, NGOs, lobby groups, and the public service.
 It also serves as a foundation qualification for graduates interested in advancing to a PhD.